Jakob37/jakobwillforss.com/content/post/2021-01-26-snakemake-a-friendly-introduction.en.md

 # Step 3 - Multiple input files

 Now, you have seen how we can run multiple rules for one input file.
 More commonly, we have multiple input files.
-Let's calculate these stats for all the available files.
+Let's see how to run the rules for three files, and in parallel calculate the GC-values for their sequences.

 Remember that Snakemake is written in Python, so you are free to use common Python code throughout the Snakemake scripts.
 The most straight-forward way to process multiple files is to include them in a Python list, and then use the command `expand` to tell the Snakemake rules to look for all these file patterns.

 ```
-samples = [
+samples = [21AL.A_R1, MA.B.E_R1, MA.C.A_R1]
-  data/21AL.A_R1,
-  data/21AL.A_R2,
-  data/21AL.B_R1,
-  data/21AL.B_R2
-]
 ```

 This quickly becomes overwhelming if you run many samples, and a more general approach is desirable.
 Snakemake provides this through the function `glob_wildcards`.

-Here, Snakemake looks for sample names matching the pattern, and extracts the part of the file name not including 'fastq'.
+Here, Snakemake looks for sample names matching a pattern in the filenames, and extracts a specified part of the filename (in this case, corresponding to the sample-patterns stored in the previous example).

 ```
 samples = glob_wildcards("data/{sample}.fastq")